How to achieve a good survey design?

 Again, these are just guidelines.
 Each survey is unique and requires a different approach.
 Think of this as the skeleton on which you're building the body around.
 The sequence of the questions usually wants to start with the broader side of the subject, as well as the formalities.
-The beginning is the place to describe and explain your survey and its purpose, as well as asking for the name, age and any other mandatory information.
+The beginning is the place to describe and explain your survey and its purpose, as well as ask for the name, age, and any other mandatory information.
 Once completed, the real questions begin.

 Before providing more in-depth information about the types of questions, it's helpful to list some of the most common mistakes you should keep in mind and stay away from.